-The law applies if you operate inside of the EEA (the 28 27 EU member countries + the three EEA countries Norway, Liechtenstein and Iceland), or you (happen to) promote or sell goods/services to people in the EEA.
+The law applies if your business/organization is based in the EEA (the 27 EU member countries + the three EEA countries Norway, Liechtenstein and Iceland), or you (happen to) promote or sell goods/services to people in the EEA.

 Notice that I said «people», not citizens, inhabitants or with this or that nationality.
 As long as the people you target, or happen to target, are geographically inside of the EEA, that’s enough.

-That means that if you intend to sell to Americans, but you have an online business and people from all over the world can sign up for your freebies, newsletters etc. and some of these could be from the EEA, then you also need to comply with the GDPR.
+That means that if you're based in the US, but have an online business and people from all over the world sign up for your freebies and newsletters, including from the EEA, then you likely need to comply with the GDPR.

 Including SaaS companies, tech startups, freelancers and all types of online entrepreneurs.

 The law applies to all types of companies, associations, sports teams, schools and organizations, whether from the private or public industry, non-profits, charities or fully commercial businesses.